Health-RI/The-FAIR-Metroline/pages/metroline_steps/obtain_informed_consent.md

 For participants who are younger than 16, parents or guardians must provide signed informed consent on behalf of the child.
 A consent form for parents or guardians is included in the appendices of the [CCMO website](https://english.ccmo.nl/investigators/standard-research-file-for-research-subject-to-the-dutch-wmo-act/e-information-research-subjects/e1-e2.-information-sheet-and-consent-form-research-subjects/e1-e2a-template-subject-information-sheet-for-research-subjects-16-years-of-age-children).
 The accompanying information letter should be updated to address the parents or guardians, including a statement granting permission for the child.
    * **Children under 12 years old.** Children are informed about the study using a discussion guide ([model bespreekblad](https://www.ccmo.nl/publicaties/formulieren/2019/10/14/e1-e2-model-bespreekblad-voor-kinderen-tot-12-jaar)), which can be found on the CCMO website.
 Once a child reaches the age of 12, they must also provide written consent.
 However, parents or guardians are not required to sign another consent form.
    * **Children aged 12-16 years old.** Both the child and their parents or guardians must give consent.
-Once the child turns 16, written consent is no longer necessary.
+Once the child turns 16, written consent of the parents or guardians is no longer necessary.

 _(Temporarily) incapacitated adults_